-If you’re struggling, consider using nicotine replacement therapy (NRT) products or quitting medication.
+If you’re struggling, consider using nicotine replacement therapy (NRT) or prescribed stop smoking tablets*

-NRT products like patches, mouth spray, lozenges, gum and inhalator, and quitting medications like Champix (varenicline) or Zyban (bupropion), are designed to ease your withdrawal symptoms.
-This means you'll feel less irritation and get less cravings.
+NRT types like patches, mouth spray, lozenges, gum and inhalator, and prescription stop smoking tablets, are designed to ease your withdrawal symptoms.
+This means you'll feel less irritable and get less cravings.
 You're more likely to stay quit.
-If you use NRT or quitting medication plus calls to Quitline, you've got the most effective quitting method.
+If you use NRT or stop smoking tablets plus calls to Quitline (13 7848), you've got the most effective quitting method.

-If you are using NRT but still have strong withdrawal symptoms, take a look at how you use them.
-With mouth spray, gum, lozenge and Inhalator, it's good to try to anticipate a craving (rather than waiting for it to hit) and to use them for at least 8 weeks.
-With mouth spray, some people spray it onto their throat instead of under their tongue or on the inside of their cheek.
-For a video on how to use each product, go to their individual page: patches, mouth spray, gum, lozenge, inhalator.
+If you are using NRT but still have strong feelings of withdrawal, take a look at how you use them.
+With mouth spray, gum, lozenge and inhalator, it's good to try to anticipate a craving (rather than waiting for it to hit).
+For a video on how to use each type, go to their individual page: patches, mouth spray, gum, lozenge, inhalator.

 To succeed at quitting you need to do more than just wear a patch or take medication.
 You also need to deal with the emotional and habitual elements of your addiction.

 Also, Quitting can feel a bit like losing a friend, so it’s a good idea to get help to deal with that side of quitting too.

 Give the Quitline a call or request a callback – they can help you develop new ways for dealing with stress and emotions without smokes.
 They can call you at key times, over the coming weeks, to make sure your quitting story is a quit-for-good story.